Kyrgyz president declares state of emergency amid protests

-MOSCOW (AP) — The embattled president of Kyrgyzstan ordered a nearly two-week state of emergency Friday in the capital, in a bid to end political turmoil sparked by a disputed parliamentary election.
+MOSCOW (AP) — The embattled president of Kyrgyzstan ordered a nearly two-week state of emergency Friday in the capital in a bid to end turmoil sparked by a disputed parliamentary election as clashes between rival factions escalated and gunshots were fired at several political leaders.

-President Sooronbai Jeenbekov decreed that the state of emergency, which starts at 8 p.m.
-Friday and runs through 8 a.m. on Oct.
+President Sooronbai Jeenbekov decreed that the state of emergency, from 8 p.m.
+Friday through 8 a.m. on Oct.
 21, could include a curfew and travel restrictions.
 He also ordered the military to deploy troops to Bishkek, the capital, to enforce the measure.

+“We are witnessing a real threat to the existence of our state,” Jeenbekov said in a statement.
+"The peaceful life of our citizens mustn't be sacrificed to political passions.”

+But just hours after the presidential decree, the Interior Ministry said the state of emergency in the capital would only be introduced on Saturday — the confusion reflecting the chaos that has engulfed the country.

-It wasn't immediately clear whether police and the military would comply with the order.
+Convoys of military trucks were seen driving into the city, but it wasn't immediately clear whether police and the military would comply with the presidential order.

 Jeenbekov has faced calls to step down from hundreds of protesters who stormed government buildings the night after Sunday's parliamentary vote was reportedly swept by pro-government parties.
 The demonstrators also freed former President Almazbek Atambayev, who was sentenced to 11 years in prison in June on charges of corruption and abuse of office that he and his supporters described as a political vendetta by Jeenbekov.